Institute for Administrators of Color

 New administrators in their first years of a position are invited to come one day early to develop tools tailored to their needs.
 What have you learned about your colleagues, school culture, and your predecessors?
 How will you introduce yourself to the community?
 What do you need to thrive?
 This can be a precarious moment in one’s career, and we are here to make sure everyone has the support they need.

 The program will be facilitated by Susan Yao from Vermont Village School and Osa Osagie from the Carroll School, two experienced administrators of color and facilitators.
+If you have any questions or if attending would be a hardship, please don't hesitate to reach out.

 Schedule